Book of Shadows: Blair Witch 2: Plot

 Meanwhile, Tristen's disposition grows increasingly bizarre.
 The county sheriff, Cravens, calls Jeff, informing him the other tour group was found disemboweled on Coffin Rock, and threatens him.
 Later, while searching through a drawer, Kim finds a set of surveillance dossiers on herself and the others.
 She confronts Jeff, but he denies knowing the source of them.
 Shortly after, the group discovers Erica's corpse in a closet.

 Tristen begins chanting about widdershins and speaking backward; this leads Kim to suggest they play Jeff's tapes in reverse.
 Upon doing so, they find the footage shows the high and drunken group descending into a demonic ritual and frenzied orgy led by Tristen, culminating in the murder of the other tour group at Coffin Rock.
 When they confront Tristen, she alternately pleads and goads them.
 Jeff, convinced Tristen is possessed by the Blair Witch, begins filming the confrontation, attempting to elicit a confession for Erica's death.
 The three follow Tristen to the second floor, where she ties a rope around her neck and taunts Stephen, daring him to push her.
 In a fit of rage, he pushes her over the balcony, killing her.

 Later, Jeff, Stephen, and Kim are arrested and interrogated by police.
 Each claim that a possessed Tristen was responsible.
 Their accounts are contradicted by various video footage: Security cameras captured Kim murdering the store cashier with her own nail file, while Jeff's home monitors show him, nude, hiding Erica's body in the closet; the DV footage Jeff filmed during Tristen's confrontation shows her pleading for her life as they accuse her of being a witch, ending in Stephen mercilessly pushing her to her death.
 Meanwhile, as Jeff, Kim, and Stephen are shown this footage by police, funeral mourners arrive in the woods to remember the other tour group that was murdered.

 Cast

-Additionally, Heather Donahue, Michael C. Williams and Joshua Leonard appear in archival footage as fictionalized versions of themselves.
-Additionally, Roger Ebert, Jay Leno, Conan O'Brien, and Andy Richter are shown in archival news and media footage pertaining to the release of the original film.
+Additionally, Heather Donahue, Michael C. Williams and Joshua Leonard appear in archival footage as fictionalized versions of themselves; and Roger Ebert, Jay Leno, Conan O'Brien, and Andy Richter are shown in archival news and media footage pertaining to the release of the original film.